This post may contain affiliate links. Please see our disclosure policy.

 - Preheat the oven to 180 C (350 F) standard / 160 C (320 F) fan.
 Grease the sides and line the bottom of a 20 cm (8-inch) or 23 cm (9-inch) spring form tin with non-stick baking paper.

-- For the biscuit crust: tip the digestive biscuits into a food processor and blitz into fine crumbs.
+- Tip the digestive biscuits into a food processor and blitz into fine crumbs.
 Add the melted butter and whizz again until you have the desired crumbly consistency.
 It should resemble damp sand.

 - Tip the biscuit mixture into the prepared tin and use a glass (or the back of a spoon) to pat into a smooth and compact layer on the base and up the sides.
 Cover and chill in the fridge whilst you make the filling.

-- For the crumble topping: in a large mixing bowl, add the flour, sugar, oats, cinnamon and a pinch of salt.
+- In a large mixing bowl, add the flour, sugar, oats, cinnamon and a pinch of salt.
 Rub in the butter until you have a crumble consistency.

 - Remove the chilled biscuit crust from the fridge and set onto a baking tray.
 Pour the cheesecake filling into the tin and smooth over the top.
 Spoon over the cinnamon-spiced apple pieces (you want them to be evenly distributed across the cheesecake).
 Sprinkle with the crumble topping.